jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 Do you see the change in the console messages?
 Do you see the change when directly accessing the server with the browser?

+**Please repeat this development loop as many times as you can to get more comfortable with it.**

 :::{important} 💾 **Make a Git commit and push to GitHub now!**